jameschun0958/denoise-model-defense-adversarial-exapmles/README.md

 - matplotlib 3.3.1

 ## Note
-!
-You also have to prepare pre-trained weight and model to the corresponding folder by yourself.
+You have to prepare model and pre-trained weight and place to the corresponding folder by yourself.

 ## Usage